marciorasf/docker-fundamentals/README.md

 This repo is a guide to learning the fundamentals of Docker.
 I wrote it while I was learning to help me cement the knowledge acquired, and of course, to be a guider to help others.

+I tried to write only the basics here, as the repo name says, only the fundamentals to start using Docker properly.

 ## What is Docker

 Docker is a software that providade several tools to work with containers with efficiency, both to the development perspective and the execution performance.